 AN ACT TO PROVIDE CONSUMER PROTECTIONS RELATED TO ROOFING REPAIR CONTRACTORS.

-Provides that this act applies to contracts for roofing repair entered into on or after the effective date of this act, October 1, 2016.
+Applies to contracts for roofing repair entered into on or after October 1, 2017.

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.